prawinmn02/BII_MM60024_Projects/README.md

 ### Project 6 : Pneumonia Detection Using Chest X-ray Imaging

+1. Pneumonia is a serious lung infection that can cause inflammation in the air sacs of the lungs and may become life-threatening if not detected early.
+The objective of this project is to develop a deep learning-based system to automatically detect pneumonia from chest X-ray images.
+2. The project uses the Chest X-Ray Pneumonia Dataset, available at `data/Chest X-ray`, which contains labeled chest radiography images for pneumonia diagnosis.
+3. The dataset consists of approximately 5,800 chest X-ray images, divided into two classes: Normal and Pneumonia.
+The images are organized into training, validation, and test sets, allowing proper training and evaluation of machine learning models.
+4. Image preprocessing techniques such as `resizing`, `normalization`, and `data augmentation` will be applied to improve model performance and reduce overfitting.
+5. A Convolutional Neural Network (`CNN`) will be used to automatically extract features from chest X-ray images.
+The trained model will classify the input X-ray image into pneumonia-infected or normal lung condition.
+6. Model performance will be evaluated using `accuracy`, `precision`, `recall`, `F1-score`, and `confusion matrix`.
+7. The developed system can assist doctors and radiologists by providing a computer-aided diagnostic tool for early detection of pneumonia, improving healthcare efficiency and patient outcomes.

 ### Project 7 : Automatic Tumor Segmentation from Breast Ultrasound Images